GitNation/OSAwards.com/README.md

 Open `index.html` to test.

-Built files should be comited to repo, as deploy is a simple FTP upload of all repo contents.
+Built files should be committed to repo, as deploy is a simple FTP upload of all repo contents.